 - 1. See Figure 7-4.
-Loosen the set screw (54) and remove the atomizing air adjust valve (55). - 2.
-Remove the two screws (52) that attach the fluid hose fitting (D) to the ground bracket (A).
+Remove the screws (30, 41) to remove the back cover (45) from the handle and ground bracket (A). - 2.
+Remove the two screws (52) that attach the fluid hose fitting (D) to the ground bracket.
 Remove the fluid hose from the ground bracket. - 3.
-Remove the screws (41, 30) and the back cover (45) and ground bracket from the handle. - 4.
-The cable is secured in ribbed slots in the back of the handle.
-Slowly pull the back cover away from the gun handle so you do not disconnect the cable connector (B) from the multiplier connector (C) or pull on the kV actuator switch wires. - 5.
-Unscrew the old air inlet fitting/coupling (31) from the handle base and replace it with a new air inlet fitting/coupling.
-Lubricate the O-ring (56) with O-ring grease. - 6.
-Screw the end of the air inlet fitting/coupling into the handle base.
-Tighten the fitting finger-tight.
+Slowly pull the back cover away from the handle so you do not disconnect the cable connector (B) from the multiplier connector (C) or pull on the kV actuator switch wires.